 Having cloud networking to back your business operations also provides the added advantage of removing hardware equipment from the on-premises data center.
-Freeing up the on-premises data center from hardware has a plethora of benefits, such as improved resource allocation and scalability.
+Freeing up the on-premises data center from hardware components during the process of cloud migration has a plethora of benefits, such as improved resource allocation and scalability.
 The concept of cloud transparency is thus crucial to meet the SLAs governing cloud computing to ensure that business enterprise requirements are met by the external cloud service provider.

 All cloud-native applications are tailor-made to function in the cloud, and all cloud computing deployment models are metered services.
 Metered services, commonly known as pay-per-use models, leave users with unlimited resources at their disposal but only needing to pay for the resources which are actually being utilized.
 This is an aberration from the traditional practice where the usage of monolithic services always extracted a fixed cost from the user.
 The versatility provided by cloud-native applications in integration, maintenance, development, and usage of resources drives down the overhead costs in the IT environment.